-(Right above: The men of the Regiment await their new Lee-Enfield rifles. - original photograph from the Provincial Archives)
+(Right above: The men of the 'Regiment' await their new 'Lee-Enfield' rifles. - original photograph from the Provincial Archives)

-Almost nine months before that June 20 of 1915, in the late summer and early autumn of 1914, the newly-formed Newfoundland Regiment's first recruits had undergone a period of training of five weeks on the shores of Quidi Vidi Lake in the east end of St. John's and elsewhere in the city, they to become 'A' and 'B' Companies.
+Almost nine months before that June 20 of 1915, in the late summer and early autumn of 1914, the newly-formed Newfoundland Regiment's first recruits had undergone a period of training of five weeks on the shores of Quidi Vidi Lake in the east end of St. John's and elsewhere in the city, they to become A and B Companies.

-During that same period the various authorities had also been preparing for the Regiment's transfer overseas.
+During that same period the various authorities had also been preparing for the transfer of the Regiment overseas.

-(Right above: The image of 'Florizel' at anchor in the harbour at St. John's is by courtesy of Admiralty House Museum.)
+(Preceding page: The image of 'Florizel' at anchor in the harbour at St. John's is by courtesy of 'Admiralty House Museum'.)